Main Beach, QLD

 96-99.7% of all businesses in contemporary economies are small businesses meaning they make up the bulk of businesses – globally.
 As an example, between Australian and Japanese small businesses, they make up approximately 6.5million small businesses.
 They are the economy.

 The purpose of the Summit is to lay the foundations for good policies including new ideas, best business practices and ease of doing business for small businesses particularly doing trade with global economies.

-This high-level Summit is set to become a mini APEC/ASEAN having the support of these important organisations and our global partners.
-It will set the tone and create opportunities for the small business sector domestically and globally.
+This Summit is set to become a mini APEC having the support of these important organisations and our global partners.
+It will set the scene and create opportunities for the small business sector domestically and globally.
 It will forge relationships and produce an environment whereby small business can compete and prosper.

 Governments and policy makers need to adopt a more sophisticated approach towards small business by providing an economic plan for small business.
 Such plans need to identify strategic priorities and create opportunities for global economic sustainability for Australian small businesses

 - There are approximately 2.4 million actively trading small businesses in 2019.

 - 96% of businesses in Australia are small businesses.